Info & Contact

 The Seaweed Centre consists of twenty cultivation tanks, especially designed for seaweed research.
 The fundamental scientific knowledge gained in the centre can be used for sustainable production of food and energy for the future.

-We work cosely together with University of Groningen (RUG) and Wageningen University (PRI), and institutions for applied research such as TNO innovation for life and Wageningen Marine Research (WMR).
-We also intensively collaborate with Hortimare, the company that focuses on producing starting material for seaweed cultivation and Waddenwier, cultivating seaweeds in tanks on land.
+We work closely together with University of Groningen (RUG) and institutions for applied research such as Wageningen Marine Research (WMR).
+We also intensively collaborate with Hortimare, the company that focuses on producing starting material for seaweed cultivation.
 The Seaweed Centre is part of the Dutch initiative to develop the seaweed chain.
 NIOZ is associated with the Noordzeeboerderij Foundation, which (amongst others) manages a test site for seaweed cultivation on the North Sea.
-For marine biorefinery, the Seaweed Research Centre collaborates with TNO.

 Contact & questions

 Are you interested in the possibilities and expertise of the Seaweed Centre or do you just want to ask a question, please use the Seaweed Centre contact form (preferred) and you will get a response as soon as possible.
 In very urgent matters you can contact us by phone.